The OF Tape Vol. 2

-The OF Tape Vol. 2 is the debut studio album by American hip hop collective Odd Future.
+The OF Tape Vol. 2 is the only studio album by American hip hop collective Odd Future.
 It was released on March 20, 2012, by Odd Future Records and RED Distribution.
 It serves as the sequel to their debut mixtape, The Odd Future Tape (2008).
-The album features appearances from Odd Future members Hodgy Beats, Tyler, the Creator, Domo Genesis, Frank Ocean, Mike G, the Internet, Taco, Jasper Dolphin, Left Brain and L-Boy, as well as an uncredited appearance from Earl Sweatshirt.
-Production on the album was primarily handled by Left Brain and Tyler, the Creator, with Frank Ocean, Hal Williams and Matt Martians also receiving production credits.
+The album features appearances from Odd Future members Hodgy Beats, Tyler, the Creator, Domo Genesis, Frank Ocean, Mike G, The Internet, Taco, Jasper Dolphin, Left Brain and L-Boy, as well as an uncredited appearance from Earl Sweatshirt.
+Production on the album was primarily handled by Left Brain and Tyler, the Creator, with Frank Ocean, Pyramid Vritra and Matt Martians also receiving production credits.
 Lyrically the album ranges from being serious to being satirical, with some tracks offering an overly absurdist take on rap.

 Odd Future toured in support of the album, and four singles were released from it, all of which received music videos.
 The album peaked at number 5 on the US Billboard 200 and received mostly positive reviews from critics, receiving a score of 71 out of 100 on review aggregator Metacritic.
 Critics generally praised the presence of Tyler and Ocean, the vintage style of production and album closer, "Oldie".

 Background and recording

 Los Angeles hip hop collective Odd Future, who were known for their frequent collaborations, have released mixtapes together in the past, such as Radical and the original Odd Future Tape.
 In January 2012, the group confirmed that they were to release their first commercially released album, titled The OF Tape Vol. 2.
 The album was to feature production and appearances by only Odd Future members, and would be promoted with a North American tour.

-The album was quickly recorded in Los Angeles over the course of two weeks.
+Some of the album was quickly recorded in Los Angeles over the course of two weeks.
 In an interview with The Guardian, when asked about the expectations of the album, Tyler replied "I don't know.
 I have my doubts.
 Everybody's going on it and I just think, fuck, everybody might hate this shit.
 Everybody might go: 'What the fuck is this?
 We wanted this, we wanted that.'
 There we go.
 We made an album we wanted to make.
 If everybody hates it, OK.
 We have an album we like."
 The track "Forest Green" was released over a year before the release of the album, but was featured on the project with remastered production.